Giants' many mistakes prove costly in 20-17 loss to Chiefs - WHIZ News

 There were about a dozen little ones.

-The result was a 20-17 loss that left the Giants (2-6) wondering whether they let a major upset slip away.
+The result was a 20-17 loss that left the Giants ruing a major upset they let slip away.

+“It was mistakes we made, bad decisions — the turnover was a big deal.
+Third-down executing and keeping drives going, and just being more consistent with execution,” Jones said.
+“I think we did some good things here there but ultimately it wasn’t enough and wasn’t consistent enough.”

 The mistakes began with the Giants’ first offensive play, when Jones threw an interception inside his own 20-yard line that allowed the Chiefs to capitalize for an early touchdown.
 And they didn’t really end the rest of the first half.